Galaxy Z Flip rumors: Hideaway hinge and $1,400 price takes aim at Motorola Razr

-Samsung is doubling down on foldable phones.
-Rumors, leaks and good old-fashioned speculation reveal a compelling look at the foldable flip phone that's now known as the Galaxy Z Flip, possible code name Galaxy Bloom.
-(More render leaks on Thursday gave additional insights into the phone's hinge design.)
-We've known since October that a foldable clamshell design was coming, and as the days get closer to Samsung's Feb.
-11 Unpacked event on Tuesday, the rumors get juicier.
-There's already even a $5,000 case for it that you can buy.
+Two days before Samsung's Unpacked event is set to kick off on Feb.
+11, the company teased its upcoming foldable flip phone in an ad that ran during the Oscars.
+The Z Flip, as the device is known to be called, marks the company doubling down on foldable phones.
+We've known since October that a foldable clamshell design was coming and for months, rumors, leaks and good old-fashioned speculation have formed a compelling look at phone, which had the possible code name of Galaxy Bloom.
+And as the days get closer to Samsung's event, the rumors and renders get juicier.
+There's already even a rumored fashion partnership brewing for it and a $5,000 case that you can buy.
 (Here's how to watch Samsung's Unpacked when it kicks off.)

 Any glass that tops a foldable phone has to be thin enough to bend without breaking, but strong enough to protect the electronic display underneath.
 Ultrathin glass that measures as thick as a strand of human hair is likely to be the first to come to market, with other possibilities down the line, like a foldable glass made of diamond crystal.